Local navigation with VFF

 Debugging

-The graphical interface (GUI) allows to visualize each of the vectors of calculated forces.
+The graphical interface (WebGUI) allows the visualization of each of the vectors of calculated forces.
 There is a function for this purpose:

 # Car direction (green line in the image below)